janimattiellonen/discgolf-diary/Road to Tyyni.md

 - if suitable, create main themes for each month
 - try to gather footage of your throws, at least a couple of times per month
 - try to build a consistent bag with as few (different) discs as possible, learn those discs in the bag well
+- try to maintain a training diary (somethat similar to last year's)

 ## Note